jitbit/AspNetSaml/README.md

 1. User is redirected to the SAML provider (where he authenticates)
 1. User is redirected back to your app, where you validate the payload

-Here's how you do it (this example is for ASP.NET MVC:
+Here's how you do it (this example is for ASP.NET MVC):

-### 1. Redirecting the user to the saml provider:
+## 1. Redirecting the user to the saml provider:

 ```c#
 //this example is an ASP.NET MVC action method